 If you save seeds every year, you are participating in a 10,000 year tradition that has only been out of favor since the end of WWII.
 All societies and civilizations saved seed from year to year.

 If you save seed you are slowing the extinction of thousands of varieties that have been handed down from one generation to another.
 Big seed companies have been buying up small regional seed specialists in a big way.
-Now, 5 multinational seed companies control over 75% of the world’s vegetable seed market and they are beginning to patent large groupings of genetic code.
+Now, as of 2018, 3 multinational seed conglomerates (Bayer/Monsanto, Chem China/Syngenta, Corteva which is Dow and Dupont) control the vast majority of the world’s vegetable seed market and they are beginning to patent large groupings of genetic code.
 Typically a variety is dropped if it doesn’t sell well or turn a profit.
 Once a variety is dropped and it hasn’t been saved by individuals, that seed will die and our bridge to the past will die with it.
 As the climate changes, we will need more and more varieties, not fewer, representing a broad, deep gene pool.

 If you save seed every year, you are completing the garden cycle in your own garden – starting from seed and moving all the way through the cycle to the production of new seed.
 Plants are only interested in one thing and that is to make sure that their lineage survives for another generation.
 If you don’t let plants go to seed you are depriving them of the one experience they live for.